 A Technical Writing Career

-Is a career in technical writing for you?
+?
 By now we've talked enough about the kind of work that you'd be doing to give you a sense of whether it's the kind of work you might enjoy.
 Do you enjoy learning new things?
 Do you have a flare for explaining and teaching?
 Can you manage large projects?
 Can you write clear, simple, and engaging prose?
 If so, you have the basic skill set to succeed as a technical writer.
 Now, how do you find a job?

-| Degree and Certificate Programs
+|Degree and Certificate Programs

 A growing number of colleges and universities offer degrees in technical writing, both as an undergraduate major or as a graduate program.
 Check with schools in your area to see what is available.
 Sometimes technical writing is called by other names in college catalogs.
 If you don't see it listed, try looking for professional writing, science and technology writing, professional communication, or technical communication.
 Chances are that there is at least one school in your area that offers a technical writing program.
 Many have graduate certificate programs for students who have completed college and want some additional training, but don't want to pursue a full blown Masters degree.
 Graduate certificate programs often encompass approximately half the coursework of a Masters degree and don't involve completion of a Masters thesis.

 If you can't find a program in your area, there are now technical writing programs with accredited universities that are offered completely online.
 Though you'll pay higher out-of-state tuition if you enroll from, say, Kansas, you'll never need to set foot on university property to complete the certificate.
 Online learning is not for everyone, though.
 Ask yourself if you think that you'll be able to absorb the material well without the opportunity to interact face to face with the professor and other students.